 Since two of the most common welding method that was used while welding is MIG and TIG.
 Hence, in our today’s post, we will be taking a deep comparison between these two most commonly used welding processes i.e. Similarities and Difference between MIG and TIG Welding

 Typically in each process of the welding arc, there is an electric arc that is constituted among electrodes and conductive base metals.
 Thus, the arc supplies are necessary to use heat to fuse the faying surface with the base plates.
 Hence, there are different processes of the welding arc, for instance, manual metal arc welding, flux core arc welding, gas metal arc welding, submerged arc welding, gas tungsten arc welding and etc.

 Since each process holds a unique characteristic that offered numerous benefits as compared to others.
 During the process of gas metal arc welding (GMAW) the consumable electrode wire employs to supply filler metals within the welding zone.
 Hence, this wire electrode is then wrapped into a wire pool which is responsible for continuously feeding to the welding zone by using an automatic arrangement.
 Hence, shielding gas is supplied to the welding zone through a separate gas cylinder in order to protect the hot weld bead from contamination and undesired oxidation.
 So the GMAW has been classified into two major groups, depending upon the constituent of shielding gas.

 Metal Inert Gas (MIG) welding and Metal Active Gas (MAG) welding.
-By the mane, you might be clear that it inert gas such as helium, argon, nitrogen or some mixture of such gases that are used to shield them while MIG welding process.
+By the mane, you might be clear that it is an inert gas such as helium, argon, nitrogen, or some mixture of such gases that are used to shield them while the MIG welding process.
 On the other hand, a combination of active gas co2 or oxygen and inert gas will be used as shielding gas while doing the MAG welding process.
 Since the GMAW process involves MIG welding where inert shielding gas has been supplied.